-There are several known groups and sub-groups of shellfish species.
+There are several known groups and subgroups of shellfish species.
 One type of shellfish is crustaceans, which in Latin means “having a crust or shell.”
-Crustaceans belong to the arthropoda category, which all have hard exoskeletons or shells, segmented bodies and jointed limbs.
-There are over 50,000 known species of crustaceans; some more well known crustaceans include crabs, lobsters, crayfish, shrimp, krill, prawns, woodlice and barnacles.
+Crustaceans belong to the arthropoda category, which all have hard exoskeletons or shells, segmented bodies, and jointed limbs.

 Shellfish is one of the leading causes of food allergies in adults and is a common cause of food-induced anaphylaxis.
-In the U.S., a survey involving 14,948 individuals revealed that 2 to 3 percent of people believe to have a seafood allergy: 2.2 percent to shellfish and 0.6 percent to fish.
+In the U.S., a survey involving 14,948 individuals revealed that 2 percent to 3 percent of people believe they have seafood allergies: 2.2 percent to shellfish and 0.6 percent to fish.
 From highest to lowest prevalence, shellfish allergy is most common in shrimp, crab, lobster, clam, oyster and mussels.
-(4)

 - itchy skin, hives and eczema

 - swelling of the face, lips, tongue, throat, ears, fingers or hands

 - trouble breathing or wheezing